 The Painting Arrives at The Louvre

-Of the great Rembrandts in the Louvre, this one entered rather late.
-It entered as part of the first private donation of pictures to the Louvre that made a huge impact on artists and the public—the La Caze Bequest.
+Of the many Rembrandts in the Louvre, this one entered late as part of the first private donation of pictures to the museum that made a huge impact on artists and the public—the La Caze Bequest.
 Monsieur La Caze was one of the great collectors in Paris in the 19th century.
 At his death in 1869, his collection came to the Louvre.
 The crowning point of his collection was the Bathsheba by Rembrandt.

-It redefined the female nude, not as an idealized female body, but as the body of an actual woman.
-When you look at the Rembrandt, you don’t feel that you’re looking at mythology, or a kind of sort-of recreation of something from the imagination.
-You feel like you’re looking at a real woman, and her flesh and the character of her flesh and her palpability are powerfully conveyed just as they were in the young Realist painters, Courbet and Manet.
+The painting redefined the female nude, not as an idealized female body, but as the body of an actual woman.
+When viewing the Rembrandt, it’s not like looking at an interpretation of mythology or recreation of something from the imagination.
+The painting makes the viewer feel like we’re looking at a real woman; her flesh and the character of her flesh are palpably, powerfully conveyed just as they were in the young Realist painters Courbet and Manet.